When Therapy Gets Hard: Navigating Therapy Sessions And Mental Health

 You and your therapist can work together to set goals and revisit them periodically.
 This practice could give you the opportunity to acknowledge your successes, and you can reflect on them whenever you want.

-Consider seeking additional support
+When therapy gets hard: Consider seeking additional support for mental health

 You might need additional support when therapy gets hard.
 Therapy can bring about many different internal changes, so there may be times when other forms of support could be advantageous.
 For example, you might sign up for a support group or attend an anger management class.